CM-IV/cmiv-CLI/README.md

 A command line interface which auto generates a frontend framework.

-The framework can either be JavaScript or TypeScript depending on the choice made, snowpack bundler and Preact are also included.
+The framework can either be JavaScript or TypeScript depending on the choice made, Snowpack bundler and Preact are also included.

 ### Run the CLI
 ---